Brett Kavanaugh: Abortion

 In the October 2017 decision Garza v.
-Hargan, Kavanaugh joined an unsigned, divided panel of the D.C.
-Circuit in holding that the Office of Refugee Resettlement does not violate an unaccompanied alien minor's constitutional right to an abortion by requiring that she first be appointed a sponsor before traveling to obtain the abortion, provided "the process of securing a sponsor to whom the minor is released occurs expeditiously".
-Days later, the en banc D.C.
-Circuit reversed that judgment, with Kavanaugh dissenting.
-In his dissent, he criticized the majority for creating "a new right for unlawful immigrant minors in U.S. government detention to obtain immediate abortion on demand".
+Hargan, Kavanaugh joined an unsigned, divided panel of the District of Columbia Circuit in holding that the Office of Refugee Resettlement does not violate an unaccompanied alien minor's constitutional right to an abortion by requiring that she first be appointed a sponsor before traveling to obtain the abortion, provided "the process of securing a sponsor to whom the minor is released occurs expeditiously".
+Days later, the en banc District of Columbia Circuit reversed that judgment, with Kavanaugh dissenting.
+In his dissent, he criticized the majority for creating "a new right for unlawful immigrant minors in United States government detention to obtain immediate abortion on demand".
 The girl then obtained an abortion.
-In 2018, in a follow-up petition from the Solicitor General of the United States, the U.S. Supreme Court vacated the en banc D.C.
-Circuit's judgment and the girl's claim was ultimately dismissed as moot and does not serve as precedent.
+In 2018, in a follow-up petition from the Solicitor General of the United States, the United States Supreme Court vacated the en banc District of Columbia Circuit's judgment and the girl's claim was ultimately dismissed as moot and does not serve as precedent.

 Affordable Care Act

-In November 2011, Kavanaugh dissented when the D.C.
-Circuit upheld the Patient Protection and Affordable Care Act (ACA), arguing that the court lacked jurisdiction in the case.
+In November 2011, Kavanaugh dissented when the District of Columbia Circuit upheld the Patient Protection and Affordable Care Act (ACA), arguing that the court lacked jurisdiction in the case.
 In his dissent, he compared the individual mandate to a tax.
 After a unanimous panel found that the ACA did not violate the Constitution's Origination Clause in Sissel v.
 United States Department of Health & Human Services (2014), Kavanaugh wrote a long dissent from the denial of rehearing en banc.
 In May 2015, he dissented from a decision that denied an en banc rehearing of Priests for Life v.
 HHS, in which the panel upheld the ACA's contraceptive mandate accommodations against Priests for Life's Religious Freedom Restoration Act claims.
 In Zubik v.
 Burwell (2016), the Supreme Court vacated the circuit's judgment in a per curiam decision.

 Appointments Clause and separation of powers

-In August 2008, Kavanaugh dissented when the D.C.
-Circuit found that the Constitution's Appointments Clause did not prevent the Sarbanes–Oxley Act from creating a board whose members were not directly removable by the president.
+In August 2008, Kavanaugh dissented when the District of Columbia Circuit found that the Constitution's Appointments Clause did not prevent the Sarbanes–Oxley Act from creating a board whose members were not directly removable by the president.
 In Free Enterprise Fund v.
 Public Company Accounting Oversight Board (2010), the Supreme Court reversed the circuit court's judgment by a vote of 5–4.

 In 2015, Kavanaugh found that those directly regulated by the Consumer Financial Protection Bureau (CFPB) could challenge the constitutionality of its design.
 In October 2016, he wrote for a divided panel finding that the CFPB's design was unconstitutional, and made the CFPB director removable by the president of the United States.
-In January 2018, the en banc D.C.
-Circuit reversed that judgment by a vote of 7–3, over Kavanaugh's dissent.
+In January 2018, the en banc District of Columbia Circuit reversed that judgment by a vote of 7–3, over Kavanaugh's dissent.